pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 We are not looking for "cheap labor."
 We are looking for "global talent."
 The distinction is critical.
 We treat our virtual assistants (VAs) and remote team members as professionals, invest in their growth, and integrate them into the empire's culture.
 When executed properly, virtual teams become your competitive advantageâ€”delivering high-quality work at a fraction of the cost while providing flexibility and scalability that traditional hiring cannot match.

 This chapter is organized into four comprehensive sections: VA Recruitment Mastery (Section 25.1), VA Training Systems (Section 25.2), VA Management Framework (Section 25.3), and VA Scaling Strategies (Section 25.4).
-Each section includes detailed workflows, templates, metrics, and integration points with the broader Dynasty systems.
+Each section includes detailed workflows, templates, metrics, and integration points with the broader Legacy systems.

 ---